JamesDevTest/JamesDevTest/Examples/ISTQB/ISTQB.md

 ![image](https://github.com/JamesDevTest/JamesDevTest/blob/main/Examples/ISTQB/Capture.JPG)

-Any diagrams the is part of the test will be displayed on the right hand side and if a little blurry or crampted you can click the image and it will load at full size.
+Any diagrams that is part of the test will be displayed on the right hand side and if a little blurry or crampted you can click the image and it will load at full size.

 ![Screenshot_4](https://github.com/JamesDevTest/JamesDevTest/blob/main/Examples/ISTQB/Animation4.gif)